 The analysis looks very simple - is not it?
-However, the real difficulty did not begin yet.
-The point is that different studies may use different strands, and, consequently, allele coding - and one needs to provide this information if this one wants to do right meta-analysis later on!
+However, the real difficulty did not start yet: now we need to extract coding, reference allele, strand, etc. - otherwise we can not do right meta-analysis later on!

-Let us summarise all the data required for meta-analysis in a new data frame.
-Let us restrict analysis to 1df test.
-Than, this data frame should contain (1) SNP name (2) chromosome (3) position (4) number of people with available data (5) effect of the allele (6) standard error of the effect (7) P-value for the test (8) corrected P-value (we will use Genomic Control) (9) coding, with reference allele coming first (10) strand (11) frequency of the reference allele and, finally, (11) P-value from the exact test for HWE (that would be good for QC checks later on).
+Let us assume that you want to summarise the GW results from additive 1 d.f. test using following variables: (1) SNP name (2) chromosome (3) position (4) number of people with data available for this SNP test (5) effect of the allele (6) standard error of the effect (7) P-value for the test (8) corrected P-value (we will use Genomic Control) (9) coding, with reference allele coming first (10) strand (11) frequency of the reference allele and, finally, (11) P-value from the exact test for HWE (that would be good for QC checks later on).